 How to Nominate:

-We encourage everyone - Administrators, teachers, counselors, parents, students and other STEM advocates to submit a nomination.
-To nominate a teacher, sign up for an account on the right-hand side of the screen.
-To speed up the site, we have erased all previous accounts.
-All users must create a new account.
+We encourage everyone - administrators, teachers, counselors, parents, students and other STEM advocates - to submit a nomination.
+To nominate a teacher, sign up for an account using the button in the upper right-hand corner.

 After you have created your account, the website will prompt you to fill out and submit a nomination form.
 Then, an email will automatically be sent to the teacher you’ve nominated, at the email address provided in the nomination, notifying them of the nomination.
 This email will also include directions on how they can complete their application.

-The Iowa Governor’s STEM Advisory Council is an initiative created by Governor Terry Branstad, co-chaired by Governor Kim Reynolds and Kemin Industries President and CEO, Dr. Chris Nelson, and supported by a bipartisan Iowa legislature.
-It has established the priority of increasing interest, awareness, and achievement in STEM education to prepare students to fill the high-demand, STEM jobs in Iowa’s current and future workforce.
+The Iowa Governor’s STEM Advisory Council is an initiative created by former Governor Terry Branstad, co-chaired now by Governor Kim Reynolds and Accumold CEO Roger Hargens, and supported by a bipartisan Iowa legislature.
+It has established the priority of increasing interest, awareness and achievement in STEM education to prepare students to fill the high-demand, STEM jobs in Iowa’s current and future workforce.
 As the state’s first STEM teaching award, we aim to recognize, honor and award STEM teachers in Iowa for their efforts to encourage and inspire students to explore and succeed in STEM fields.